K-Honsu/Node-Inventory/README.md

-# Node-Inventory - NOSQL Implementation using Sequelize on MYSQL
+# Node-Inventory - Implementation using Sequelize on MYSQL

 # Description
 - This repo aims at basic CRUD functionalities with node using Sequelize and MYSQL DB.